 In the winter months, we often find ourselves indoors, meaning our bodies are absorbing much less sunlight and, therefore, much less vitamin D than in the summertime.
 Vitamin D deficiencies are extremely common as it is produced by your skin in response to exposure to ultraviolet radiation from the sun.
-Because vitamin D is an important factor in our overall health, we want our vitamin D levels to be optimal.
+Because this vitamin is an important factor in our overall health, we want our blood serum levels of it to be optimal.

-In this post we are going to look at the benefits of vitamin D, the health consequences that can arise from a deficiency in vitamin D, and how to get enough of this crucial vitamin in the winter.
+In this post we are going to look at the benefits of vitamin D, the health consequences that can arise from a deficiency in it, and how to get enough of it in the winter.

-Let’s kick things off by looking at why we need vitamin D in our lives.
+Let’s kick things off by looking at why we need this essential vit. in our lives.

 “Sunshine on my shoulders makes me happy.“